Kentucky Bus Accident Attorneys

 Legal help in Lexington and Louisville when you’re hurt in a bus accident

 Bus accidents can be chaotic and confusing, as it may not be entirely clear who is responsible for causing the accident.
 Whether you were traveling as a passenger in the bus or were struck by one, you may be able to bring the liable party to justice and secure full compensation for your suffering.
 For the best chances of success, talk to an experienced lawyer for help filing a Kentucky personal injury lawsuit.

-At Wilt & Associates, PLLC, our team of Kentucky attorneys are committed to advocating for the rights of injury victims across the state.
+At Wilt Injury Lawyers, our team of Kentucky attorneys are committed to advocating for the rights of injury victims across the state.
 Your bus accident lawyer will work diligently to gather the evidence needed to support your case.
 We’ll work to optimize your chances of maximum compensation and support you through every step of the legal process.
 Contact us in Lexington or Louisville today.

 How can we help today?

 - How common are bus accidents in Kentucky?

 - What injuries occur from Kentucky bus accidents?